-10. (1) Subject to the articles, directors participate in a directors' meeting, or part of a directors' meeting, when -
+- 11. (1) Subject to the articles, directors participate in a directors' meeting, or part of adirectors' meeting, - when- - (a) the meeting has been called and takes place in accordance with the articles, and - (b) they can each communicate to the others any information or opinions they have on any particular item of the business of the meeting.

-- (a) the meeting has been called and takes place in accordance with the articles, and - (b) they can each communicate to the others any information or opinions they have on any particular item of the business of the meeting. - (2) In determining whether directors are participating in a directors' meeting, it is irrelevant where any director is or how they communicate with each other. - (3) If all the directors participating in a meeting are not in the same place, they may decide that the meeting is to be treated as taking place wherever any of them is.
+(2) In determining whether directors are participating in a directors' meeting, it is irrelevant where any director is or how they communicate with - (2) In determining whether directors are participating in a directors' meeting, it is irrelevant where any director is or how they communicate with each other. - (3) If all the directors participating in a meeting are not in the same place, they may decide that the meeting is to be treated as taking place wherever any of them is.